Best running shoes for men in 2021

-Whether you've crossed several marathon finish lines or are just starting to run, choosing the right running shoes can make or break your performance.
-The wrong running shoes can strip your toes of their toenails, but the right shoe choice can make you feel fast, light on your feet and ready to take over the world -- and that's speaking from personal experience.
+Whether you're new to running or you've crossed several marathon finish lines, having the right running shoes can make or break your performance.
+The wrong running shoes can result in knee pain, injuries or even the dreaded plantar fasciitis.
+But the right shoe choice can make you feel fast, light on your feet and ready to take over the world -- and that's speaking from personal experience.

 If you're shopping for someone other than yourself, be aware that the best running shoes are different for each person.
 No matter how much your gift recipient loves you, they will not wear a pair of running shoes that gives them blisters, pinches their toes or feels lumpy or lopsided.

 Don't worry: CNET has you covered with this guide to the best running shoes for men.
 Selected from my own experience wearing men's running shoes (I tend to like the styles and colors better), professional input from a running coach and thousands of online reviews, I present: the best running shoes for men in 2021.
-Oh, and if you or your gift recipient needs a mask for running, I have recommendations for that, too.

 And yes, we also have a list of the best women's running shoes.
 We update these lists periodically.